okx/okexchain-docs/docs/resources/okexchaincli.md

 ### Query relevant parameters from DEX

-Query the all the parameters for the governance process
+Query all the parameters for the governance process

 ```shell
 $ okexchaincli query dex  params -h